dimitrismistriotis/dimitrismistriotis.github.io/_posts/2018-05-24-red_flags_in_interviews.md

-Usually recruiters tend to be passive aggressive about it saying that "you look great and a good fit" for our company followed by the infamous "but", "... make this thing first, it will not take more than 10 hours" as if someone can manifest 10 hours out of thin air.
+Usually recruiters tend to be passive aggressive about it saying that "you look great and a good fit" for our company followed by the infamous "but", "... make this thing first, it will not take more than 10 hours," as if someone can manifest 10 hours out of thin air.

 Discussing this with people in the design field, it has been brought up as a